OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 ### URLSession

 `URLSession` was built upon the Network framework and utilizes the same transport services.
-The class also uses TLS 1.3 by default, if the endpoint is HTTPS. `URLSession` should be used instead of the Network framework for HTTP and URL connections.
+The class also uses TLS 1.3 by default, if the endpoint is HTTPS. `URLSession` should be used for HTTP and HTTPS connections, as the class natively supports both URL schemes.

 The official Apple documentation includes examples of using Network Framework to [implement netcat](https://developer.apple.com/documentation/network/implementing_netcat_with_network_framework "Implementing netcat with Network Framework") and URLSession to [fetch website data into memory](https://developer.apple.com/documentation/foundation/url_loading_system/fetching_website_data_into_memory "Fetching Website Data into Memory").